 Boney Island has to be one of the most fun and unique haunted house for families.
 It features dancing skeletons, talking skeletons and skeletons that respond to guest’s questions.
 These bags of bones are humorous as well; they crack jokes, do magic tricks and act as fortune tellers in certain parts of this exhibit.
 Both children and adults will chuckle at their outrageous conversations and acts.
-It’s safe for children as young as toddlers without frightening scenes.
-The entire atmosphere of this production is fabulous.
-The brightly colored spouting water fountain sets it apart from other haunted houses.
+This haunted house is safe for children as young as toddlers as it walks the fine line of not showing frightening scenes.
+The entire atmosphere of this production is fabulous as well and is highly entertaining.
+Kids will definitely enjoy the brightly colored spouting water fountain, which sets it apart from other haunted houses.

 Reign Of Terror Haunted House

 Thousand Oaks, CA 91360

 Dates: September 30, 2017 – October 31, 2017 (check calendar – not open every day)

 Reign of Terror has been scaring the residents in Thousand Oaks and visitors from neighboring communities for over 15 years.
 This haunted house here is a beautiful old Victorian estate that sits rotting away.
 Sitting in the dark shadows, visitors will experience “The Madam” who was the original owner of the home and hasn’t been able to leave the house.
 Visit attractions to learn more about the Reign of Terror Haunted House and the many offerings throughout the Halloween season.